ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 ![](img/command-palette.gif "Example use of the command palette")
 :::

-While all menus are accessible from the editor's interface, the indended way of navigation is using the **command palette**:
+While all menus are accessible from the editor's interface, the intended way of navigation is using the **command palette**:

 - Press `F1` and enter the name of a setting to open, or action to perform.
 If nothing shows up, explore the `≡` menu in the top left corner.
 - To open a file, press `Ctrl` + `P` and enter its name.